airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 Visually, the iPad and iPhone look good, but the Chromebook is not smooth.

-This gives us an initial feeling of how much time FigureOne can have to achieve some frame rate.
+This gives us an initial feeling of how much time FigureOne can actually use per frame.

 For instance, FigureOne takes 11ms to process a frame on the iPad.
 If this were the only processing needed by the browser to render a frame, then we could expect frame rates of 1 / 0.077 = 91 fps (which would then be browser limited back to 60 fps).
 But we are only seeing 27 fps.
 This shows FigureOne does not have the whole 33ms to render at 30 fps, but rather will have something closer to 10ms.

 But the iPad is not our low end target.
 On the Chromebook we need to scale the number of squares back to 25 (`n=25`) to achieve just 20-25 fps.

-For `n=25` (path: `./02 n is 25/`), the Chromebook takes 18ms to process a frame, the iPad takes 5ms, and the iPhone takes 3ms.
+For `n=25` [here](./02%20n%20is%2025`), the Chromebook takes 18ms to process a frame, the iPad takes 5ms, and the iPhone takes 3ms.

 ### Is 25 elements the max then?